 CLR: St. Paul in the Rondo neighborhood and lived in South Minneapolis.
 In my 20s, because of Al Pilgrim at the Film Society, who I met in my teens, I wanted to be involved in film.
 I was a bass player first in groups and stuff like that.
 In the early ’70s, I switched and went to college, the University of Minnesota, MCAD.
 Got a scholarship to UCLA.
 Lived in L.A., in New York, and then moved back to do Purple Rain.
 Prince and I knew each other from my being a musician; we got along and he hired me.

 DH: How has it been working on locally shot national flicks like Untamed Heart with Christian Slater, Marissa Tomei and Rosie Perez, Joe Somebody and so on?

 CLR: I believe in Minnesota.
 It’s one of the greatest centers in the country and not just for filmmaking but music, too.
 Gary Hines [of Sounds of Blackness] and I grew up as neighbors.
 You know, it’s incredible creative energy.
 I’d like to see, obviously, more African American films being made here.
 Hopefully, I can do more of that.

-Tickets for the Minneapolis St. Paul International Film Festival $14 General Public, $11 Film Society Members, and $8 Youth under 25 and Students w/ID.
-At St. Anthony Main Theatre, Uptown Theatre, and Capri Theater in Minneapolis plus select screenings at Minneapolis Institute of Arts, Metropolitan State University’s Film Space in St. Paul and the Marcus Wehrenberg 14 Theater in Rochester.
+Tickets for the Minneapolis St. Paul International Film Festival are $14 for the general public; $11 for Film Society members, and $8 for Youth under 25 and Students w/ID at St. Anthony Main Theatre, Uptown Theatre, and Capri Theater in Minneapolis plus select screenings at Minneapolis Institute of Arts, Metropolitan State University’s Film Space in St. Paul and the Marcus Wehrenberg 14 Theater in Rochester.
 Tickets are available online at mspfilm.org, or at box offices.